ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 ### Non-existent Domains {#non-existent-domains}

-For DMARC purposes, a non-existent domain is consistent with the meaning of the term as described in [@RFC8020].
+For DMARC purposes, a non-existent domain is consistent with the term's meaning as described in [@RFC8020].
 That is, if the response code received for a query for a domain name is NXDOMAIN, then the domain name and all the names under it do not exist.

 ### Organizational Domain {#organizational-domain}

 The Organizational Domain is typically a domain that was registered with a domain name registrar.
 The Organizational Domain for any domain is determined by applying the algorithm found in (#organizational-domain-discovery).

 ### Public Suffix Domain (PSD) {#public-suffix-domain}

-Some domains allow registration of subdomains that are "owned" by independent organizations.
+Some domains allow the registration of subdomains that are "owned" by independent organizations.
 Real-world examples of these points are ".com", ".org", ".us", and ".co.uk".
 These domains are called "Public Suffix Domains (PSDs)".